Gorzontrok/Mods-Broforce/README.md

  Here's my mods for Broforce.
  The `.img/` folder are just for showcase image.
 And are not in the zip mod.
  The `Release/` folder are the latest release and the update of the mods.

-<span style="color:red">I recommend to download [Utility Mod](https://www.nexusmods.com/broforce/mods/2), because in Broforce, if you restart a level or return to menu, the Manager will be "destroy" and you will not able to use mod anymore.</span>.
+ I recommand you to use [RocketLib](RocketLib/), because it fix some bug with mod.

  **Français :**
- Ici se trouve mes mods pour Broforce.
+ Ici sont repertoriés mes mods pour Broforce.
 Les dossier `.img/` contiennent les image d'"exemple" de mes mods, il n'est pas inclus dans le zip du mod.
  Le dossier `Release/` contient le dernier zip du mod.

  Contact : Gorzon#4430